API Usage¶

 The client need to connectToServer to allow communication with the server.
 It also need to register a callback function to handle respones form the server.
 It can be an empty reponse to a PUT-command or a response with value related to a GET command Then the client can issue CoAP requests when it want and wait for responses.

 The CoAP protocol include automatically retries in case of no reponse.
 The retries are after 20 second and then it times out after slightly over 1 minute.
+Observe that CoAP has a 128 byte payload limit.

 The following example demonstrates how you initialize the CoAP module, set up a response handler and a resource access handler.
 When this node receives a PUT, POST, GET or DELETE CoAP message, it will call the CoAP_Handler routine.
 5 CoAP resources can be registered, and CoAP.registerResource will return an error if more recsorces are requested.